oracle/cloudtestdrive/AppDev/oke-rancher/vm.md

 We just finished creating our Rancher.
 Let's continue to our next step.

-Click here to go to part 2:
+Click on the link below, to go to part 2:

 [Create an OKE cluster using Rancher](cluster.md)